DEEP LEARNING AND ADVANCED AI - 2023/4

 Thus, the summative assessment for this module consists of:

-• Coursework project: deliverables will be in the form of a poster and the demonstration of the developed work.
+• Coursework: deliverables will be in the form of a coursework project.

 • Unseen Examination